pvcraven/web-development-class/source/semester_2/08_db_connections/managing_database_connections.rst

         }
     }

 Eventually, we will evolve this servlet to send JSON formatted data.
-Here's an example to get started when you are ready for that:
+Here's an example of manually creating the JSON format:

 .. code-block:: Java
    :caption: Sample JSON Java Servlet